Techboyjohnny-98/junranchen.github.io/content/publication/Patent-SOP-estimation/index.md

 ---
-title: 'Technique for estimating battery system power capability using machine learning models and search algorithms'
+title: 'Techniques for measuring battery system state of power'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here